Your application will be assessed by independent assessors in both the UK and Canada.

 - the wider economic, social, environmental, cultural or political challenges which are influential in creating the opportunity, such as incoming regulations, using our Horizons tool if appropriate

-What approach will you adopt to take the opportunity to market and where will the focus of the innovation be?
+What approach will you take and where will the focus of the innovation be?

 - how you will respond to the need, challenge or opportunity identified

-- how will you improve on any similar innovation that you have identified
+- how you will improve on the similar innovation that you have identified

 - whether the innovation will focus on existing technologies in new areas, the development of new technologies for existing areas or a totally disruptive approach